Libensemble/libensemble/README.rst

 Introduction to libEnsemble
 ===========================

-libEnsemble is a Python_ toolkit for connecting and coordinating "outer loops" or "deciders" with experiments or simulations.
+libEnsemble is a Python_ toolkit for connecting and coordinating "outer loops" or "deciders" with multiple concurrent experiments or simulations.

-libEnsemble can manage massively parallel resources to solve design, decision, and inference problems and help developers or researchers benefit from reserving more resources.
+libEnsemble can manage massively parallel resources to help solve design, decision, and inference problems.

-libEnsemble aims for:

 • **Extreme scaling**: Run on or across_ laptops, clusters, and leadership-class machines.
 • **Adaptive Ensembles**: Generate multiple new tasks on-the-fly based on previous computations.